Serverlessconf 2016 – New York City: a personal report

 The content is based on Lambda but it’s a good way to experiment first hand with some of the #serverless logic and patterns.
 Eveything suggested in the workshop could probably easily be achieved / applied to other #serverless implementations such as Azure Functions and Google Cloud Functions.

 The workshop also includes some interesting “composability” patterns such as using external web services to off-load and simplify your own code (some services that have been leveraged include Auth0 and Firebase).

 Other than the content of the workshop itself, it was interesting to see some of the real-life challenges associated to consuming and compose third party services.
 For example the workshop was based on some Firebase consumption models associated to default accounts behaviours that literally changed overnight (before the workshop) so people creating new Firebase accounts for the workshop would experience a drift of behaviour from the documentation.

-This underlines the challenges for these cloud services to honour backward compatibility contracts as well the challenges for consumers to deal with the fact that <things may change on the fly> and they need their code to cope with it.
+This underlines the challenges for these cloud services to honour backward compatibility contracts as well the challenges for consumers to deal with the fact that

 All in all it was an interesting workshop.